MrGoudam/ComputerVision_Algorithms/Detection/backgroundSubtraction/README.md

 + If the background is moving, then the movement of the subject may be lost.

 ### When to apply
-+ When you need to find moving objects on video.
++ The background subtraction algorithm should be used when it is necessary to find moving objects in the video and the shooting conditions satisfy the requirements for the application of this algorithm.

 ## About script